Pricing your DIY skin care products correctly is essential if you want to turn that hobby into a business.

 Do calculations for ALL of the products in your shop first before stressing too much about it.

-You will find that some of your products have a HUGE profit margin, whereas others have a smaller one.
+You will find that some of your products can have a HUGE profit margin, whereas others may have a smaller one.

 Advertise the higher profit products more heavily and make adjustments to the prices that you think are too high.